Jewelry Nomenclature: Gem Settings

 A bezel setting is essentially a metal band that wraps around a stone.
 A bezel setting is stronger and more secure than a prong or channel setting but doesn't let as much light through the gemstone.
 This reduces its brilliance and may affect its appeal.
 Bezel settings are typically used with cabochons, which are polished but not faceted stones.

-Sometimes bezel settings are also used with smaller, less perfect stones to make their imperfections less noticeable.
+Sometimes jewelers also use bezel settings with smaller, less perfect stones to make their imperfections less noticeable.
 The majority of bezel settings are handmade to fit specific stones, although you can order bezel cups in a variety of standard sizes.

 A prong setting has three or more metal tines, or prongs, that stick up and hold the gemstone in place.
 Gem settings that contain prongs are called heads.
-A head can be soldered or welded onto a piece of jewelry, such as a ring or pendant, to allow the mounting of a gemstone.
+Jewelry makers can solder or weld a head onto a piece of jewelry, such as a ring or pendant, for gemstone mounting.
 Heads come in the same shapes as the gems they hold and must be the right size.
 Otherwise, the stones may fall out or not fit into the prong setting at all.

 Prong heads can hold a single stone or many.
 They can be solid or simply wire baskets that hold one or more stones in place.
 When jewelry shopping, however, keep in mind that gem settings with more metal are stronger, especially if you plan to wear a jewelry item daily.
 Prong settings used in rings, especially wedding and engagement rings, are stronger than other prong settings because they must be able to withstand daily wear and tear.

-The Tiffany setting is a newer style of prong setting that’s also used in engagement and wedding rings.
+Jewelers often use Tiffany settings, a newer style of prong setting, in engagement and wedding rings.
 This head puts more space between the stone and the rest of the ring and allows the gemstone to really sparkle.

 Settings created specifically for smaller stones are often designed to make the gems look bigger.
-These flattering settings are a great way to add sparkle to your wardrobe on a small stone jewelry budget.
+These flattering settings are a great way to add sparkle to your wardrobe on a budget.

 Speciality Gem Settings